All-Inclusive | Small Group Tour

 - Returns: 7:00pm

-- Pick-up and drop-off: Any downtown Seattle hotel or downtown Columbia Sportswear retail store (290 Pine St.)
+- Pick-up and drop-off: Downtown Seattle Hotels, Cruise Terminal or downtown Arc’teryx retail store (400 Pike St.)

 - All-Inclusive Rate: $95 + tax

-- Includes: Transportation, all tasting fees, snacks, expert interpretation, behind the scenes brewery tour, souvenir pint glass
+- Includes: Transportation, all tasting fees, canapes, expert interpretation, behind the scenes brewery tour

 - Age Restriction: 21+